Textadept

 Textadept is a free software minimalist text editor designed for computer programming.
-Distributed under the MIT license, it is written in C and Lua and is extensible using Lua.
+Distributed under the MIT license, it is written in C, C++ and Lua and is extensible using Lua.
 Textadept can use either a graphical user interface or a text-based user interface when running in a terminal window.
 Textadept uses the Scintilla editing component.
 Textadept's developer makes the curses wrapper library for Scintilla used by Textadept available separately.

-In common with Emacs, Textadept is deeply extensible; the Lua API has access to any subsystem of the program.
-Despite this, the developer states that one of his goals is for the C portion to not exceed 2000 lines of code and for the Lua portion to never exceed 4000 LOC.
+Similar to Emacs, Textadept is deeply extensible; the Lua API has access to any subsystem of the program.
+Despite this, the developer states that one of his goals is for the C portion to not exceed 2000 lines of code and for the Lua portion to never exceed 4000 lines.
 When running in a graphical interface Textadept purposely does not save window size or position, leaving this up to the window manager.